lilypeng2002/customizable_chatbot/README.md

-## Note to self
+## Note

 Avoid sensitive info.
+This is just a test.